bevyengine/rfcs/rfcs/45-stageless.md

         .add_system(gravity.label(Physics::Forces))
         // These systems have a linear chain of if-needed ordering dependencies between them
         // Systems earlier in the chain must run before those later in the chain
-        // Other systems can run in between these systems;
+        // Other systems can run in between these systems .add_systems((broad_pass, narrow_pass).chain().label(Physics::CollisionDetection))
-        // use `.atomic_chain` if this is not desired .add_systems((broad_pass, narrow_pass).chain().label(Physics::CollisionDetection))
         // Add multiple systems as once to reduce boilerplate!
         .add_systems((compute_forces, collision_damage).label(Physics::CollisionHandling));